 We have finally realized that emotional maturity and well-being should be priorities for all - our children, our students and ourselves.
 In the meantime, emotional immaturity has become so epidemic in our society that we have lost a sense of what true maturity even looks like and especially how to get there.
 We know that calling out immaturity doesn't work, no more than telling our children (or spouses or political leaders) to grow up.
 School programs aimed at addressing immaturity are typically based on the assumption that maturity is a skill that can be taught rather than a basic human potential that will be realized spontaneously if conditions are conducive.

-In this four-session course (available in seminar format only), Dr. Neufeld outlines the developmental steps that need to be taken to get to emotional maturity and well-being, no matter what one's age, role or diagnosis.
+In this four-session course, Dr. Neufeld outlines the developmental steps that need to be taken to get to emotional maturity and well-being, no matter what one's age, role or diagnosis.
 This knowledge can help to avoid the most common pitfall of battling against the symptoms of emotional immaturity while failing to address its root.
 This model is surprisingly easy to apply and provides a clear map for parents, teachers and therapists who have made emotional maturity and well-being their priorities for the children and adults in their care.

 These insights and resulting practices are applicable to every venue – home, school and treatment, as well as every age group – infancy through old age.
 As always, Dr. Neufeld focuses on how problems develop in childhood and adolescence as a way of creating a foundation for healing and treatment throughout the lifespan.
 Although the course is addressed primarily to helping professionals and educators, the material is very helpful to parents, as well as for self-understanding and healing.